 Our “Collected Coastal Farmhouse” master bedroom is finally ready!

 I know that I started out calling this our “Coastal Farmhouse” inspired bedroom.
 But over time, this definitely turned into more of a “Collected Coastal Farmhouse” look.
-So much of what is in the bedroom are things that we’ve inherited or are things that are special to Michael and I.
+So much of what is in the bedroom are things that we’ve inherited or are things that are special to us.